Optional Practical Training

 Unpaid employment.
 Students on OPT may work as volunteers or unpaid interns, where this does not violate any labor laws. the work must be at least 20 hours per week for students on post-completion OPT.
 If requested by the Department of Homeland Security, you must be prepared to provide evidence from the employer that you worked at least 20 hours per week during the period of employment.

 The "H-1B cap-gap" is the period of time between the end of your OPT and the beginning of your H-1B status.
-If you have authorized OPT and have filed a timely application for change of status to H-1B with an employment start date of October 1, your OPT employment authorization will be automatically extended while the change of status application is pending through October 1.
+If you have authorized OPT and have filed a timely application for change of status to H-1B with an employment start date of October 1, your OPT employment authorization will be automatically extended while the change of status application is pending through October 1 or is approved.

 You are eligible for H-1B cap gap if:

-- Your employer files an H-1B petition for you, or or after April 1, and request a change of status to H-1B to begin October 1.
+- Your employer files an H-1B petition for you on or after April 1, and requests a change of status to H-1B to begin October 1.

-- You are still within your OPT authorization period, or 60-day grace period following the OPT expiration, when your employer submits the H-1B petition on your behalf (on or after April 1).
+- You are still within your OPT authorization period when your employer submits the H-1B petition on your behalf (on or after April 1).

 If your change of status application is denied, rejected or revoked, your work permission will expire on the OPT EAD end date or the USCIS Notice date, whichever comes first.